ctrl-cheeb-del/playwright-extension/README.md

 - Run Playwright automation scripts in your browser with a single click
 - Support for both new tab and current tab automation
 - Real-time execution logs
+- **NEW: Dynamic JavaScript Execution for Remote Scripts**
+- Sync scripts from GitHub repository

 ## Installation